daniele77/daniele77.github.io/_drafts/types-back-to-the-basis.md

 ---

 Lately, I had to choose a C++ library to use for an industrial product I'm developing.
-I found what it seemed the best fit (according to some constraint I have), but a few choices of the author left me embarassed about the library interface.
-And not just me, considering that the issue tracker was filled with possible improvement of the interface.
+I found what it seemed the best fit (according to some constraint I had), however some choices of the author left me bewildered about the library interface.

-<p style="background-color:yellow;">disclaimer: è una bella e utilissima libreria, sto solo usandola come esempio per un discorso più ampio.</p>
+And not just me, since in the issue tracker I found other suggestion to improve the interface.

+Let me be clear: that's a good and useful modern C++ library, that does what it claim to do.
+I'm just using it as an example to make some consideration for a broader point of view.

-Let's review some things that I had done in a different way.
+So, let's review some things that I had done in a different way.

-The library deals with a protocol, and the user have to specify the protocol version in every message he wants to send.
+The library deals with a protocol, and the user have to specify the protocol version in every message he wants to send (and this already could be improved).
 The supported protocol versions are v.
 1.0 and 1.1 (guess what protocol we're speaking about? :-) so, in the public interface, the author provides an `int` to set the version, where the valid values are `10` and `11` (checked at runtime with an `assert`).

 It works.
 When you learn to use the library, you look at the examples that come with it, see something like this: